 There is also music for Greek fans, especially the distinctive sounds of the bouzouki guitar, with Hellenic dancers in colorful native costumes sway to the driving rhythms.
 There is a dance floor set up as everyone is encouraged to try some steps in this very friendly atmosphere.
 A favorite is always the performances of the little Hellenic dancers.

 There is entertainment for all ages, from an Athenian playground set up outside with face painting and crafts to fun things for the adults to do, like watching cooking demonstrations or renting a canoe to ride down the Bayou St. John, where you can still hear the music.

-The cathedral houses what is reported to be the first and oldest Greek Orthodox congregation in the United States, founded in 1866.
-Visitors may tour the ornate structure with its magnificent, Byzantine-style dome.
-Frescoes and stained glass windows in the distinctive Eastern Orthodox artistic style greet the eye in every direction one looks.
-Some visitors have likened it to touring an art museum.
+The cathedral has the first and older Greek Orthodox congregation in the nation, which opening in 1866.
+Visitors can look at the beautiful structure, including its magnificent, Byzantine-style dome.
+There are also frescoes and stained glass windows in the classic Eastern Orthodox artistic style.

 There is a small entry fee to come to the festival.
 Children under 12 are admitted free.